 Author vectors patent is a Google patent filed in 2018, which uses neural networks that can distinguish who writes content based on text classification.
-Author classification could some day be an influential ranking factor to determine what popular content is by distinguished authors in the SERPs (search engine result pages).
+Author classification could someday be an influential ranking factor in determining popular content by distinguished authors in the SERPs (search engine result pages).
 Author classification has been used in libraries for decades to identify writing styles you may prefer to follow, so it makes sense to use it in search results.

-A Neural Network is a series of algorithms that endeavor to recognize underlying relationships in a set of data through a process that mimics how the human brain operates.
+A Neural Network is a series of algorithms that endeavor to recognize underlying relationships in a set of data by mimicking how the human brain operates.

 Author verticals use a similar approach as the website representation vectors patent, which uses neural networks to process website content to classify industries and expertise levels.

 How do Author Vectors work?